FarronF/limerick-council-meetings/meetings/2023/04/12-Meeting of the Home and Social Development Strategic Policy Committee/Minutes – Meeting of the Home and Social Strategic Policy Committee – 15th February 2023.md

 Cllr.
 Benson asked if the percentage of the reducing charge had been amended.
 Ms. O’Grady

-confirmed that it had not changed but may do so in the future.--- 5
+confirmed that it had not changed but may do so in the future.
+---
+5

 **Item 9: AOB**